AlexEidt/Directory-Grapher/README.md

 Create directory graphs representing any directory of your choosing.

+## Gallery

+To see a Gallery of directory graphs of popular repositories on GitHub, see the [Directory Grapher Wiki](https://github.com/AlexEidt/Directory-Grapher/wiki).

-The Directory Graph for the [Pandas](https://github.com/pandas-dev/pandas) directory is shown below:
+The Directory Graph for the [Pandas](https://github.com/pandas-dev/pandas) directory is shown below.

 <img src="Documentation/GitHub-Repos/pandas_Graph.svg" alt="Golang GitHub Repository Directory Graph">